summary notes for talk this week: a phenomenological theory of hallucination

 Not elucidatory to say that in both real and hallucinatory cases it seems to us that there is a horse in front of us.
 For it may not seem to the hallucinator that there's a horse in front of her.
 Perhaps it seems to her that she's hallucinating a horse.

 Merleau-Ponty: examples of hallucinators being able to tell the difference between hallucinations and his perceptions.
 Early 20thC French and German psychiatrists playing tricks on psychotic patients with mock-ups of hallucinations, and reporting how taken aback the patients were, and how differently they related to their real and hallucinatory experiences with the same object.

 Also: unclear what it means to say of someone who clearly sees a horse that it seems to him that he sees a horse.
+(And it may be true of someone who doesn't clearly see a horse that it seems to them that they see a cow.)
 This because part of the work that the concept of 'seeming' does is to distinguish between, for example, when something 'really is' the case and when something 'just seems' to be the case.
 To say that there is a 'seeming' alive in both cases sublimes the logic of 'seems'.